tstanis/learn_map/index.md

 In addition to showing the map, we also want to visualize the outputs of the model.
 I used an example from the [tensorflow docs](https://www.tensorflow.org/tutorials/keras/basic_classification) that shows the correct answer as blue and the predicted answer as red if it is wrong.

-We can then combine these together into a plot
+We can then combine these together into a single plot of the current map state and the agent's decision making output:

 ### Training on Google Cloud ML Engine